-[Effective January 2, 2012, the Options Regulatory Fee will be assessed by NOM to each NOM Participant for all options transactions executed or cleared by NOM Participant that are cleared by The Options Clearing Corporation (OCC) in the customer range regardless of the exchange on which the transaction occurs.
-The Options Regulatory Fee is collected indirectly from NOM Participants through their clearing firms by OCC on behalf of NOM.]
-The Options Regulatory Fee "ORF" is assessed by the Exchange to each NOM member for options transactions cleared by The Options Clearing Corporation ("OCC") in the customer range where: (1) the execution occurs on NOM or (2) the execution occurs on another exchange and is cleared by a NOM member.
-The ORF is collected by OCC on behalf of NOM from (1) NOM clearing members for all customer transactions they clear or (2) non-members for all customer transactions they clear that were executed on NOM.
-The Exchange uses reports from OCC when assessing and collecting ORF.
-The Exchange will notify members via an Options Trader Alert of any change in the amount of the fee at least 30 calendar days prior to the effective date of the change.
+The Options Regulatory Fee ("ORF") is assessed by NOM to each NOM Participant for options transactions cleared by OCC in the Customer range where: (1) the execution occurs on NOM or (2) the execution occurs on another exchange and is cleared by a NOM Participant.
+The ORF is collected by OCC on behalf of NOM from (1) NOM clearing members for all Customer transactions they clear or (2) non-members for all Customer transactions they clear that were executed on NOM.
+NOM uses reports from OCC when assessing and collecting ORF.
+The Exchange will notify Participants via an Options Trader Alert of any change in the amount of the fee at least 30 calendar days prior to the effective date of the change.

-NOM Participants who do not transact an equities business on the NASDAQ Stock Market LLC in a calendar year will receive a refund of the fees specified in Rule 7003(b) upon written notification to the Exchange along with documentation evidencing that no equities business was conducted on the NASDAQ Stock Market for that calendar year.
+NOM Participants who do not transact an equities business on The Nasdaq Stock Market LLC in a calendar year will receive a refund of the fees specified in Rule 7003(b) upon written notification to the Exchange along with documentation evidencing that no equities business was conducted on The Nasdaq Stock Market for that calendar year.
 The Exchange will accept refund requests up until sixty (60) days after the end of the calendar year.
-[The Exchange will notify members via an Options Trader Alert of any change in the amount of the fee at least 30 calendar days prior to the effective date of the change.]